 Garbage & Recycling service is provided by area refuse haulers.

-Currently there are four haulers licensed to collect refuse in the Town of Pleasant Valley.
+Currently there are three haulers licensed to collect refuse in the Town of Pleasant Valley.

 Eau Claire County has a recycling center located next to the Town Hall.